ooley666/Mapty/README.md

 One of the practical tasks from _"The Complete JavaScript Course"_ by Jonas Schmedtmann.
 Development period: July/August 2022.
 This project helped me understand OOP principles as well as practice using APIs (Geolocation and Leaflet).

-Using MVC structire wasn`t the task, I just decided to practice refactoring on my own later, when I finished the key functionality.
+Using MVC structure wasn`t the task, I just decided to practice refactoring on my own later, when I finished the key functionality.

 ---